wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

     - (Optional) Change default listener hostnames

     By default Kubernetes Gateway has 2 listeners

         - System APIs Listener - api.am.wso2.com
         - Gateway Listener - gw.wso2.com

         If you wish to change the default hostname and vhost, change the following values.yaml configurations.
-Let's say you want to deploy a production environment and you have a domain name example.com and you want to expose your API's through prod.gw.example.com and expose APK system APIs through prod.apk.example.com then condfigure as follows,
+Let's say you want to deploy a production environment and you have a domain name example.com and you want to expose your API's through prod.gw.example.com and expose APK system APIs through prod.apk.example.com then configure as follows,

-            wso2.apk.listener.hostname: 'prod.apk.example.com'
+            wso2.kgw.listener.hostname: 'prod.apk.example.com'
-            wso2.apk.dp.gateway.listener.hostname: 'gw.example.com'
-            wso2.apk.dp.configdeployer.vhosts: [{"hosts":["gw.example.com"],"name":"prod","type":"production"}]
+            wso2.kgw.dp.gateway.listener.hostname: 'prod.gw.example.com'

     - Configure API Key Issuer